 Do I Still Have to Wear a Mask?

 For now, it’s best to be cautious and continue to wear a mask to protect you and those around you.
 However, the CDC has recently shared new guidance for those who are vaccinated.
 If you are fully vaccinated and if you are around other people who are fully vaccinated, the CDC states that you can safely gather indoors without a mask.
 Now, that means gathering somewhere like your home with just those who are vaccinated as guests.

 The CDC went on to say that if you’re fully vaccinated, you can gather with another household that hasn’t been vaccinated as long as no one in that household is at risk of severe illness from COVID-19.
 If there is any doubt or you’re in a crowded or poorly ventilated area, it’s best to wear a mask as we know it helps to protect you and those around you from spreading and contracting COVID-19.

 What If I Have Symptoms, Should I Get Tested for Covid-19?

 Yes.
 It doesn’t hurt to be evaluated and tested if you have been vaccinated and develop symptoms.
 The good news is, MedExpress offers convenient COVID-19 evaluations and testing.
-Our centers are open 8 to 8 and no appointment is necessary.
+Our centers are open during convenient hours and no appointment is necessary for testing.
 For more health tips and tricks, visit our blog to stay up to date.